dotnet/linker/docs/design/feature-attribute-semantics.md

 Lambdas and local functions inside of a method in a _feature available_ scope are also in a _feature available_ scope.

-Note that nested types declared in a type that is in a _feature available_ scope are not necessarily in a _feature available_ scope.
+Note that the _feature available_ scope for a type does not extend to nested types.

 ## Feature requirement